hogeschool/basecamp/week07/inf-bc-w07-python.md

 ```

 3. There is a list of names given below.
-	1. Using `filter(...)`, write a program that provides a list containing the name with more than 5 characters.
+	1. Using `filter(...)`, write a program that provides a list containing the name(s) with more than 5 characters.
 	2. Using map(...), implement a program that converts all the names in the list to uppercase.

 ```python